Aggregate-Intellect/easy-deploy-demo/README.md

 You can accept the `fly launch` defaults or tweak them as you see fit.

+You might need to select a unique application name, if your app name conflicts with one that already exists.

-Before launching the app, go to your [Fly dashboard](https://fly.io/dashboard/) and add an app secret called `OPENAI_API_KEY` to your newly created app.
+Before deploying the app, go to your [Fly dashboard](https://fly.io/dashboard/) and add an app secret called `OPENAI_API_KEY` to your newly created app.
 Enter the value of your API key.